MooersLab/latextips/README.md

 You have to be able to debug the source file, and you have to be self-reliant.
 You need some rudimentary programming skills and some patience.

+## Why LaTeX?

+- The tex files are plain text and easy to put under version control.
+- Large tex and the resulting PDF files are easy to scroll quickly.
+- The support for math type-setting is excellent.
+- The support for generating bibliographies, indices, and list is very strong.

 ## Start with Overleaf

 [Overleaf.com](https://www.overleaf.com/) provides free accounts.
 You only need the professional account if you are doing collaborative writing.

-The documentation about LaTeX on the Overleaf website is excellent.
+The [documentation about LaTeX](https://www.overleaf.com/learn) on the Overleaf website is excellent.
 It is the first place you should go to when starting out.

 Your writing project will be accessible from your multiple devices.